 Trees and woodland cover 11,200 square miles (or 11.8 percent) of the total land area of the UK.
 After millennia of this decreasing, there is now an international drive to increase tree and woodland coverage.
 Tree planting initiatives play a large role in this.
 Why are trees important?
 With trees and woodland so important in capturing carbon

 During a recent drive around a local town, we came across a building site.
-The billboards were advertising a new housing development.
-Once complete, it would comprise eight residential properties.
+The billboards advertised a new housing development that would consist of eight residential properties.
 Unfortunately, the site attracted our attention for all the wrong reasons.
-What we saw was a prime example of when laws to protect trees on development sites are ignored
+What we saw is a prime example of when laws designed to protect trees on development sites are ignored or

 Hooray - the sun has finally got its hat on and it seems spring is here at last!
 Traditionally, spring is a time when the property market gets a boost as people start thinking about moving home.
 It is also when tree consultants like us see an increase in enquiries about our services.
 Why?
 Because some homebuyers will find